pgaulon/pgaulon.github.io/index.md

   ```

 can bring up the exact same virtual machine.
-Adding such Vagrantfile at the root of MiniCPS repository allows any developper to be quickly bootstraped with a working developpement environment they can SSH into for their tests without worrying about the installation process, focusing their efforts on building complex CPS.
+Adding such Vagrantfile at the root of MiniCPS repository allows any developer to be quickly bootstraped with a working developement environment they can SSH into for their tests without worrying about the installation process, focusing their efforts on building complex CPS.
+An example of such CPS could be [a water distribution system](https://itrust.sutd.edu.sg/testbeds/secure-water-treatment-swat/), a power grid or a nuclear power plant.

     $ git clone https://github.com/scy-phy/minicps
     $ cd minicps